Clients & Policies

 How Caching Works

-The cache respects standard HTTP caching headers from upstream:
+The cache follows standard HTTP caching headers from upstream:

 - Cache-Control: